Collard Green Cornbread Dressing

 - Preheat oven to 350 degrees

-- Prepare a pan of cornbread (best if the cornbread is made a day or two ahead); crumble into small pieces1 pan prepared cornbread
+- Prepare a pan of cornbread (best if the cornbread is made a day or two ahead); crumble into small pieces (One packaged cornbread mix yields approximately 4 cups of crumbled cornbread)4 cups dried and crumbled cornbread (see recipe notes)

-- In a large skillet, cook the onion and sausage; drain if there's excess oil1 lb. ground sausage, 1 cup chopped sweet yellow onion
+- In a large skillet, cook the onion and sausage; drain any excess oil1 pound ground sausage, 1 cup chopped sweet yellow onion

 Notes